apache/pulsar-site/docs/concepts-broker-load-balancing-concepts.md

 `pulsar-admin namespaces split-bundle -b LARGEST -san topic_count_equally_divide -u tenant/largest_namespace`

-* Specify a specific bundle at -b, if you already know the target bundle to split.
+If you already know the target bundle to split, you can specify it using the `-b` flag:

+`pulsar-admin namespaces split-bundle --bundle 0x00000000_0xffffffff test-tenant/namespace1`

 </TabItem>